ndurner/ndurner.github.io/_posts/2025-09-25-kaggle-openai-gpt-oss-red-teaming-challenge.md

 A meta-finding: less restricted versions of GPT-5 are available to vetted specialists in biodefense and life science, but I couldn’t find something similar for cyber security professionals.
 As GPT-5 prioritized its safety posture over aiding me with re-styling prompts, we may be seeing a new type of protected occupations emerging.
 Unlike those guarding against race-to-the-bottom in wages and skills, this sheltering against AI risk at the same time stifles race-to-the-top in building Digital Trust.

 So much to refine, and still a moment to applaud.
 Congratulations to the Top 20, and thanks to the organizers & jury!
 See you at the workshop.

+[Update 2025-10-03]: an extended version of the Writeup is now available as a [technical report via direct link or arXiv](in-ai-sweet-harmony).